 The Sanctuary was modernised by the then Diocesan architect, W J Hopkins (1820-1901) much of whose work can be seen in Worcester and whose masterpiece is said to be at Hallow.
 The beautiful 1571 chalice now sadly has to be kept in the bank.
 The East window shows some of the best stained glass of the day by Kempe, whose wheatsheaf signature can be seen.
 The fine ring of six bells, cast by the Rudhall foundry at Gloucester in around 1710, is regularly rung.
 The handsome clock on the tower was installed in 1911 in memory of Mr E H Hill, a local benefactor, whose good deeds include the gift of the village hall to the parish.

 This traditional Anglican Church is situated next to the School.
 The village community is geographically scattered, but a warm welcome awaits you here!We would love to see Suckley Church become again the vibrant beating heart of village life.
 In medieval times it was buzzing with daily activity of all sorts.
 We hope that by improving the facilities within our church it will again become useful to the whole community, whilst maintaining its role as a spiritual meeting place for rest, refreshment, and worship.

 Rev Anne Potter is the Team Vicar for the Parish of Suckley, you can contact her here

-Although St John The Baptist's is not open, you can find the WWRT Ministry online on our YouTube channel.
+Although St John The Baptist's is now open for public worship you can still find the WWRT Ministry online on our YouTube channel.
 Which can be accessed here

 Pew Sheets for the Worcester West Rural Team